 The Soviet Union did not possess the miniaturised computing power demanded by a deep space mission.
 NASA undoubtedly benefited from American electronics expertise.
 However, this does not mean that a manned lunar landing would have been totally impossible.
 An unmanned wheeled Soviet lunar rover called Lunokhod was successfully landed in November 1970.
 Its designers boasted that small robotic vehicles could explore the Moon at far lower cost than NASA’s Apollo.
 Meanwhile, the Kremlin hid from the world the vast expenses of its failed attempts to match Apollo.

 In the fifties and early sixties, the US was at the peak of its power and wealth.
 Europe and Japan were recovering from World War II.
-At first, NASA benefited from this mood of optimism, but by the late sixties, social unrest was prevalent, and the escalating war in Vietnam absorbed national resources.
+At first, NASA benefited from this mood of optimism, but by the late sixties, social unrest was prevalent, and the escalating Vietnam War absorbed national resources.
 An oil-and-energy crisis in the seventies strained finances further.
 NASA won the sixties Space Race, but afterwards struggled to maintain momentum.

 More than 45 years have passed since the last Apollo Moon missions.
 Contrary to expectations of the time, we don’t all have spaceships in the garage, and only a few of us can even get into orbit, let alone to Mars.